Alzheimer’s Disease (AD)

 AD is the most common neurodegenerative disease.
 Although it is wide spread, the cause of AD is still unknown.
 Therefore diagnosing AD is only possible as first symptoms appear.
 When patients or their relatives recognize memory problems, thousands of neurons already died because of aggregated proteins (intracellular tau fibrils and extracellular amyloid beta).

-Mass Spectrometry Imaging in Neurodegenerative Diseases
+OMICS analyses in Neurodegenerative Diseases

 The brain’s barriers